APNovichkov/aux-ai-api/README.md

   </a>
 </p>
 <p align="center">
-Welcome to Aux.ai, both an entertainment platform that uses AI to generate musical compositions and an educational platform that gives insights into how to 'do-it-yourself'.
+Welcome to Aux.ai, both an web-based AI powered entertainment platform lets users generate musical compositions and an educational platform that gives insights into how to 'do-it-yourself'.
 Happy composing!
 </p>
 <br>
 <div align="center">